kamranmuazzam/aca-demia/pages/Obstructed Labor.md

-definition:: Obstructed Labor is one where in spite of good uterine contractions, the progressive descent of the presenting part is arrested due to mechanical obstruction #obspc
+- #definition Obstructed Labor is one where in spite of good uterine contractions, the progressive descent of the presenting part is arrested due to mechanical obstruction #obspc
 - alias::
   ICD-11_Code::
 - ## Etiology